 Legal Basis for Processing

-It may be possible that we will share your information with other organisations, if this is required we will apply very strong controls.
-The current organisations who we share data with includes: –
+It may be possible that we will share your information with other organizations, if this is required we will apply very strong controls.
+The current organizations who we share data with include: –

 - GP Practices – Clinical Data

-It is noted that the above list is not exhaustive, and we may contract with other external organisations to undertake processing of your personal information.
-These 3rd party organisations will abide with our stringent contractual conditions regarding the protection of personal data.
+It is noted that the above list is not exhaustive, and we may contract with other external organizations to undertake the process of your personal information.
+These 3rd party organizations will abide by our stringent contractual conditions regarding the protection of personal data.

-In some cases, you will be requested to provide positive consent if we intend to share your personal details with other organisations.
+In some cases, you will be requested to provide positive consent if we intend to share your personal details with other organizations.

 Access to Personal Information and Your Rights

-- Your SARs request must be made in writing to the organisation’s IG Lead at the address shown above or by email to SARs@greaterpeterboroughgps.nhs.uk
+- Your SARs request must be made in writing to the organization’s IG Lead at the address shown above or by email to SARs@greaterpeterboroughgps.nhs.uk

 - The request will be reviewed and if possible completed within one calendar month (subject to our possible requests for further clarification for you)